 Con #3: It Is Not A “Future Proof” Solution

 Field service technology is always changing to meet the growing needs of all stakeholders.

 Software developers are working tirelessly on many innovations, including creating data streams from connected field equipment that, among other things, will ultimately “make service programs proactive rather than reactive.”

 Can a little old Excel spreadsheet do that?
 Many service companies would surely benefit by implementing future technologies available through field service scheduling software but simply cannot via their simple spreadsheet solution.

 Con #4: Spreadsheets Are Not Customer-Centric

-92% of Executives believe service models in their organizations need to adapted to fulfill customer demands.
+Many execs believe service models in their organizations needed to adapt to fulfill customer demands.
 That means having technology that proactively emails customers about updates or service needed to avoid equipment downtime, being able to professionally communicate with customers, getting qualified techs to job sites faster, automatically and immediately emailing receipts after customers electronically sign off on work completed, and more.

 You Have To Spend (Some) Money To Make Money

-It can take a company a while to realize that outdated scheduling methods can have a damaging ripple effect throughout their enterprise.
-Streamlining the entire process from receiving a service call, through creating orders, to dispatching, to servicing the customer, to billing and reporting, makes it clear that field service software is well worth the investment.
+Ultimately, it can take a company a while to realize that outdated scheduling methods can have a damaging ripple effect across the company.
+Streamlining the entire process from receiving a service call, through creating orders, to dispatching, to billing and reporting, makes it clear that field service software is well worth the investment.